GoodAI/goodai-ltm/README.md

     mem = AutoTextMemory.create()
     mem.add_text(text_example)

 Optionally, text can be rewritten to form memories that are less ambiguous and more self contained.
-To do this, we pass both the text to be stored and some preceding text for context to the `add_text` method.
+To do this, we need to provide a rewrite language model when creating the memory.
+We then pass both the text to be stored and some preceding text for context to the `add_text` method.

+    r = OpenAIRewriteModel()
+    mem = AutoTextMemory.create(query_rewrite_model=r, memory_rewrite_model=r)

     passage = "Archie: That would be great." context = """Jake Morales: Hey Archie, what do you think about teaming up with me and Isaac Coax?